YashasviBhatt/GovNaB-ToDo-App/README.md

 # GovNaB ToDo Management App

 This app is created to help people manage their tasks.
-They can set the deadline so that the task gover doesn't have to wait for his/her task to be completed.
+They can set the deadline so that the task giver doesn't have to wait for his/her task to be completed.
 This app is highly dynamic and uses the power of `Python`.

 ## Working